kerimoyle/libcellml-tutorials/theory/potassium_channel.rst

-.. _theory_potassiumchannel:
+.. _potassium_channel:

 ==============================
 A model of a potassium channel
 ==============================

-We now deal specifically with the application of the ion channel model discussed in :ref:`the previous chapter on ion gates theory<theory_iongates>` to the Hodgkin and Huxley (HH) potassium channel.
+We now deal specifically with the application of the ion channel model discussed in :ref:`the previous chapter on ion gates theory<ion_gates>` to the Hodgkin and Huxley (HH) potassium channel.
 This theory is the basis for the practical modelling tutorial in :ref:`HH Tutorial 2<createPotassiumChannelModel>`.

 .. contents::